 If there is no clause in the franchise agreement regarding the termination, the franchisor may terminate the franchise agreement prior to the expiration of the term of the agreement if the franchisee violates the franchise agreement (Civil Code, articles 541 to 543).
 Nevertheless, because franchise agreements are usually continuous long-term agreements, it can be expected that courts will be more reluctant to terminate such agreements, when compared to normal agreements.
 On this point, it may be useful to refer to the doctrine of the destruction of a mutual trust relationship, which has been established in the area of lease agreements that are also generally considered as continuous agreements.
 With regard to lease agreements, a lessor's ability to terminate a lease agreement is limited to the case that the mutual trust relationship is destroyed because of the lessee's violation of the agreement (Supreme Court, 28 July 1964, 21 April 1966).
 This means that a lessor may not terminate a lease agreement even if the lessee is violating it, provided that the violation is not sufficiently material to destroy the mutual trust relationship.
-In many cases, this doctrine is applied or considered by the court to restrict a franchisor's ability to terminate a franchise relationship.
+In many cases, this doctrine is applied or considered by the court to restrict a franchisor's ability to terminate a franchise relationship, even in a case where the franchisor terminates the franchise agreement pursuant to the termination clause under the agreement or where the franchisee violates the franchise agreement.